Welcome

 About The RSCDS

 The Scottish Country Dance Society was formed in Glasgow in 1923 with the aim of preserving country dances as danced in Scotland.
 The society received its "Royal" status in 1951 and has expanded to over 170 branches in the UK and worldwide.
+More about the RSCDS can be found here.
 The Manchester branch was founded in 1935 and continues to hold classes and dances suitable for all levels of dancer.

 Class Information

 - Our Beginner/Improver class is for those who have never tried Scottish Country Dancing before, or who are returning to dancing from a long break.
-The class is taught by an RSCDS teacher.
-Please note that this is not a Highland Dance Class.

 - Our Intermediate/Advanced class is for anyone who has been doing Scottish Country Dancing for at least two years, has good knowledge of basic figures and footwork, and an interest in more difficult technique or dances.
-Two in every three advanced classes focus on intermediate/advanced technique (taught by RSCDS qualified teachers), whilst the remaining class is (recapped) dancing (Volunteers to help out welcome).

 - Ceilidh classes and LGBTQ+ oriented classes are run by our Affiliated group the "Gay Gordons".
 Please see The Gay Gordon's Manchester Website for more information.